 - 8. How does this person's illnesses, injuries, or conditions limit his/her ability to work? - Danny needs a great deal of supervision and encouragement for even simple daily tasks.
-Without frequent reminders, encouraging words and supervision, - be will generally freeze up and get nothing done.
-His frustration telerance - he will generally freeze up and get nothing done.
-His frustration tolerance is very low when he does not get quick feedback and encouragement.
+Without frequent reminders, encouraging words and supervision, - he will generally freeze up and get nothing done.
+His frustration tolerance - is very low when he does not get quick feedback and encouragement.